 New Law Changes Time Requirement For Filing Referendum Questions

-Public Finance Law Update 12/01/11 Elizabeth S. Blutstein, John W. Daniels, Julianna Ebert, Ann M. Murphy, Brian G. Lanser, Jeff Peelen, Jennifer V. Powers, Michael L. Roshar, Kevin Slaughter, Rebecca A. Speckhard, Allison M. Buchanan, Bridgette DeToro, Alexander J. Gore
+Public Finance Law Update 12/01/11 Elizabeth S. Blutstein, John W. Daniels, Julianna Ebert, Ann M. Murphy, Brian G. Lanser, Jeff Peelen, Jennifer V. Powers, Michael L. Roshar, Rebecca A. Speckhard, Allison M. Buchanan, Bridgette DeToro, Alexander J. Gore

 The purpose of this update is to alert you to a change in the timing requirements for filing referendum questions under the Wisconsin Statutes.
 As you may be aware, recently signed 2011 Wisconsin Act 75 (the "Act") changes the fall primary date in Wisconsin from the second Tuesday in September to the second Tuesday in August.
 However, the Act also includes an important change for school districts that affects the timeline for calling a referendum.